 In this recent event, Neha talked about a few projects she worked on for the visually impaired.
 The first was in collaboration with TechBridgeWorld, an organization that facilitated the implementation of accessible technologies for developing communities.
 The second was during her time at Google Maps.

-She discussed how working at a larger company is not at odds with building what you’re passionate about.
+She discussed four key takeaways from these projects, centered around why accessibility is important and how to best implement it.
 Also, rethinking a core feature is normal because thoughtful iteration can lead to dramatically better experiences.

 - 1 in 5 Americans has a disability.
 28 million Americans have vision or motor control skills disabilities that prevent them from traditionally using the keyboard or mouse.